sgmills365/My-first-try/README.md

 | Grass Sword | Ripped off along with his arm |
 | Finn Sword  | Died?
 Possible                |

-which one is your favourite?:
+which Of Finn's Swords is your favourite?:
 _______________________________________________________________
 - [ ] Scarlet